You are here

 - Indicate your interest in Early Action on your application

-- Be a first-time freshman
+- Be a first-time college student

 Please note that if you are not accepted for Early Action, you will not be automatically reviewed for the regular deadline.
 Furthermore, if you are not accepted under Early Action, you must wait a year to reapply.